AntoineGuerra/ssl_certificates_generator/README.md

 $ cd ssl_certificates_generator
 ```
 The SSL certificate generator has 2 parts, you can generate your `certificate.csr` `certificate.key`  with the first
-AND you can create the full chain certificate (`certificate.crt` + `middleCert.pem) with the second part
+AND you can create the full chain certificate with the second

 ### Prerequisites